Weiß Kreuz

 Weiß Kreuz (ヴァイスクロイツ, Vaisu Kuroitsu) is a series conceptualized by voice actor Takehito Koyasu about four assassins that work in a flower shop called "Kitty in the House".
 The assassins are members of a group called Weiß (white), which is run by Persia of the mysterious Kritiker organization.

 The Weiß Kreuz franchise includes two seasons of anime and one OVA series, a light novel, two manga series, and several drama CDs.
 The four voice actors of the main characters – Koyasu, Hiro Yūki, Shin-ichiro Miki, Tomokazu Seki – formed a band named "Weiß"; several CDs and singles were released.
 Media Blasters released the anime in the North America as Knight Hunters: Weiß Kreuz.

 Plot

 Four young men consisting of Omi Tsukiyono, Ken Hidaka, Youji Kudou, and Aya Fujimiya, are members of a group of assassins called "Weiß".
-They cover their operations by working at a flower shop during the day and solving/fighting crimes during the night.
-This is no ordinary group: they kill the murderers, big businessmen, and other assassins that the law cannot touch.
+They cover their operations by working at a flower shop during the day and solving crimes and fighting villains during the night.
+This is no ordinary group: they kill murderers, big corrupt businessmen, and other assassins and criminals that the law cannot touch.
 Each one is fighting for their own reasons, whether it is for revenge or to help the people that they care about.
-But they soon realize that there are connections between some of their cases and try to find out what is really going on.
-They use whatever they can to complete their missions and kill the people that are targeted by Weiß's leader.
+But they soon realize that there are connections between some of their cases and try to find out what is really going on behind the scenes.
+They use whatever they can to complete their missions and kill the people that are targeted by Weiß's mysterious leader known as Persia.